hmlongco/Factory/README.md

 You've no doubt stuffed an instance of a class into a variable and created a singleton at some point in your career.
 This is an example of a scope.
 A single instance is created and then used and shared by all of the methods and functions in the app.

-This can be done in Factory just by adding a scope modifer.
+This can be done in Factory just by adding a scope modifier.

 ```swift
 extension Container {